-FREDERICKSBURG, Va. - Defending champion and national semifinalist Christopher Newport was selected as the unanimous favorite to repeat in the 2017-18 Capital Athletic Conference Women's Basketball Preseason Poll.
-The Captains received nine first-place votes and totaled 81 points to grab the top spot in voting among the conference head coaches.
+FREDERICKSBURG, Va. - Christopher Newport was tabbed as the preseason favorite in the 2018-19 Capital Athletic Conference Women's Basketball Preseason Poll.
+The Captains received five first-place votes and tallied 46 points to secure the top spot in voting among the conference head coaches.

 Points (First-Place Votes)